dan046/100-days-of-code/log.md

 Redoing the exercises to make sure I understand the concepts and train my brain to recognize patterns in order to implement the correct algorithms in solving a problem.
 Currently at exercise 7 and refactoring codes.

 **Link to work:** n/a

+### Day 33: August 29, 2023

+JavaScript Refresher Fundamentals - Exercise Blitz

+1. Exercise Blitz from Basics to Current Lesson

+**Thoughts**
+Still revisiting exercises before moving to more complex JavaScript such as arrays, loops and advanced functions.
+This is in order to train my brain to recognize programming patterns in order to properly implement the correct algorithms based on the given problem.

+**Link to work:** n/a